Uncut Sheets of 1959 Topps Football Cards

 The Tom Tracy card, a common that the price guides value higher because it is the last card in the set, is actually more common in mint condition than nearly all of the cards on the sides of the sheet.
 Supposedly the last card of a set was susceptible to damage (rubber band marks, for example) from being on the bottom of kids' stacks of cards.
 In reality, though, it appears that a card's position on the sheet affects its scarcity more than its being the last card in the set.

 The following table shows how the cards were arranged by number on the sheet.
 The cards in green are the scarcest in this series in high grade.

-I have not seen a first series 1959 Topps uncut sheet, but I do have some badly miscut cards that show what bits of the first series sheet looked like.
-Here they are:
+I have not seen a first series 1959 Topps uncut sheet, but I have been able to piece some of it together by looking at badly miscut cards.
+Here are the pieces I have so far:

-If you encounter other badly miscut first series cards, please send me an email.
+If you encounter other badly miscut first series cards that might help with the puzzle, please send me an email.

 For more virtual uncut sheets, see the Gallery's master uncut sheet page.